 “Every year we see many of the same faces at the breakfast; supporters, local politicians, donors, past board members, and people who feel connected to the museum because of their family connection to the ships themselves.
 It takes a whole community of people to keep a non-profit museum of this size going and we are so lucky to have such a committed group that support us” Nordal said.

-In addition to pancakes, sausage, juice and coffee, breakfast goers get free admission to the museum.
-At $8 per adult and $4 for children under 12, Board Chair Duane Nicol says it’s a great deal, and a wonderful way to spend a summer morning.
+In addition to pancakes, sausage, juice and coffee, breakfast goers will receive a voucher for free admission to the museum once it opens.
+At $10 per adult and $5 for children under 12, Board Chair Duane Nicol says it’s a great deal, and a wonderful way to spend a summer morning.

 “It’s a great breakfast and lots of good fellowship.
 It’s often a regional who’s who.
 But more importantly if you come for breakfast, you will get to see all of the great work being done at the museum.
 We have brand new interactive displays and ship restorations are ongoing.
 Our volunteers have been very busy renewing and refreshing one of the most unique cultural assets in the entire province” said Nicol